 The goal is to develop a professional quality consultancy report detailing soil health assessments and soil restoration recommendations for the field site.
-Group reports will be done for each report except the executive summary and final report.
-Each individual will compose an executive summary to be used with the final report.
+Individual reports will be prepared, though students will work in pairs.
+Each student will compose an executive summary to be used with the final report.
 A format template along with example reports can be found on the class Carmen page.
 The format template is for the final report, so it is not expected that all of these sections be completed for the Introductory Report and subsequent reports.
 More detailed instructions for each report will be provided on Carmen.